RMITJake/SEPM-A2/README.md

                 1. Enter `X` to close the ticket.
                 2. Enter ***N***, meaning that the issue was unresolved.
                 3. Check the updated Ticket Information.
-        6. Enter `B` to go back to the Main Menu.
+        5. Enter `B` to go back to the Main Menu.
     10. Enter `G` to view all of the closed tickets assigned to you.
     11. Enter `H` to view all of the closed tickets assigned to other technicians.
     12. Enter `U` to view all of the archived tickets assigned to you.
     13. Enter `V` to view all of the archived tickets assigned to other technicians.
+    14. Enter `R` to generate a report.
+        1. Specify the start-date to generate a report in the format of *DDMMYY*. (e.g. `051023`)
+        2. Specify the start-date to generate a report in the format of *DDMMYY*. (e.g. `211023`)
+        3. Enter ***Y*** to generate a report with the specified period.
+        4. Check the generated report including:
+            - Number of all tickets submited
+            - Number of filtered tickets
+            - Number of open tickets
+            - Number of closed and resolved tickets
+            - Number of closed and unresolved tickets
+            - Number of archived tickets
+            and lists of detailed information for all tickets.
     14. Enter `L` to log out of the current user and return to the login menu.
     15. Enter `Q` to quit the system.